happytomatoe/data-pipelines-with-airflow/README.md

 # Prerequisites to run the dag
-- Create redshift connections in airflow.
+- Setup connections in airflow
+    - aws_credentials connection.
+Choose connection type - Amazon Web service Set the login to access_key and password to access_secret_key
+    - redshift connection.
 Choose connection type - Postgres and fill out all the needed details
-- Set AWS_KEY, AWS_SECRET is airflow variables or set the environment variables with same names
 - Execute create_tables.sql to populate tables in redshift

 # Honorable mentions